 We spend our time tending to the property and wildlife, scouting out the area, and herding cats.
 The woods were full of feral cats when we moved in and after a trapping, spaying and neutering campaign we fed and tended to over 70.
 We finally stemmed the tide and made a lot of furry friends in the process.

 We both enjoy photography.
 Loretta has more experience than I do and loves to work in the digital darkroom.
-I try to stay out of her way (often unsuccessfully) by playing a lot of golf and wandering around.
+I try to stay out of her way (often unsuccessfully) by writing and playing a lot of golf.

 There’s plenty to see in the Texas Hill Country and this site will ramble through the hills and valleys.
 But life is primarily lived in the spot where you’re planted and the views on and from Dry Creek Hill sustain us day to day.